-TLDR; The Morpilot 17B Digital Multimeter will give you the most features for the price.
-If you don’t need temperature measurements or extra leads, the Etekcity MSR-A600 Digital Multimeter is also a solid option with its build quality.
+TLDR; The Morpilot 17B Digital Multimeter is a solid budget meter that will give you the most features for the price.
+If you don’t need temperature measurements or extra leads, the Etekcity MSR-A600 Digital Multimeter is also a great option with its build quality and simplicity.

-In general, more expensive multimeters are more accurate and are built better.
-The multimeters reviewed here are on the cheap side, but they are precise enough to get you started and will still last you for a good while when used occasionally, while still having the features you’ll need.
+You can pay a lot for a multimeter, but for hobbyist work such as Arduino it’s not needed to get started.
+The multimeters reviewed here are precise enough to get you started and will still last you for a good while.
 Many of them will also include AC measurement features for household electricity, but you’re not likely to need to this for the average electronics project.

-Here are the best budget multimeters that I selected to review:
+Here are the best budget multimeters that I’ll be reviewing:

 - AstroAI DT132A Digital Multimeter